aaronkjones/noobs-term/docs/README.md

 ![](https://thumbs.gfycat.com/DependentChubbyHylaeosaurus-size_restricted.gif)

+## Install
+To install, run this command in your terminal:
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh)"`

 ## Supported Platforms
 Currently the following platforms are confirmed to be supported
 * Ubuntu
+* macOS
-* OSX
+* Arch Linux

-> Note: Arch and Redhat support coming soon

-## Install
-To install, run this command in your terminal:
-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh)"`

 ## Setup
+> Note: You will have to log out and back in for Zsh to be set as the default shell.
+If you don't want to log out, enter *zsh*.

 ### Ubuntu

-After installing, follow these steps.

 * Press *Ctrl* + *a*, then *I* to load Tmux plugins
 * In Gnome Terminal preferences, set Nord as your default profile
 * Set an appropriate font (e.g. Inconsolata for Powerline)

-> Note: You will have to log out and back in for Zsh to be set as the default shell.
-If you don't want to log out, enter *zsh*.

 ### OSX